FPGAwars/apio/COMMANDS.md

   --nowarn nowarn         Disable specific warning(s).
   --warn warn             Enable specific warning(s).
   -a, --all               Enable all warnings, including code style warnings.
-  -t, --top-module name   Restrict linting to this module and its depedencies.
+  -t, --top-module name   Restrict linting to this module and its
+                          dependencies.
   -p, --project-dir path  Set the root directory for the project.
   -h, --help              Show this message and exit.